It takes hard work to snag a spot on the first page of Google search results. There are many ...

 Oftentimes the more sensible approach, however, is to engage an online reputation management company that can handle all these things on your behalf, with its own ORM team.

 In many cases, simply threatening the publication with legal action does the job.
 But it often makes the problem much worse.
 We have clients who have tried this on their own and experienced the Streisand Effect (you can read about that here).
-Essentially, the act of trying to get something removed using legal means draws attention to the problem, making it many times worse than it orignally was.
+Essentially, the act of trying to get something removed using legal means draws attention to the problem, making it many times worse than it originally was.

 Note: a lot of attorneys are our clients for this very reason.

+Copyright infringement is different than defamation of character.
 If the negative search results about your company contain images or text content copied from your website or any other web properties, it can be reported to Google for copyright infringement.

 It can be any content from your website, blog or social media profiles.
 A lawyer's help is strongly encouraged — we use them, too.

 Google receives thousands of such complaints, so you need to be patient with this.
 They review each case separately and may seek further details from you.
-So make sure you have the sufficient paperwork to support your claim.
+So make sure you have sufficient paperwork to support your claim.

 Negative search results can badly hurt your reputation and credibility, which is why you need to take immediate steps to get them removed.
 The steps we've shared in this post should help you get started.
 At the same time, you also need to create positive content so that you can rank for your branded keywords once the negative results are removed.